Witton and Witton Slade

 To the Anglo-Saxons the term slaed meant a 'little valley' which was probably boggy.
 The stream through the valley, Witton Brook runs down to join the River Tame near Spaghetti Junction.

 Slade Road and surrounding roads were built with working class housing towards the end of the 19th century.
 However, new housing was built both before and after the Second World War at the City end of the road.
-The Brookvale public house dates from this time.
+The handsome Brookvale public house (now closed) dates from this time.
 The road itself was to become a busy linear shopping centre.

 Slade Road Council School was opened in 1904 by Warwickshire County Council with accommodation for 620 children.
 In 1906 a separate boys' department opened accommodating a further 310 pupils.